 You may be in for a long wait on the telephone.
 Even tax lawyers and accountants face this, although we usually have special practitioner phone numbers that can shave time off the usual wait.
 Whatever you do over the phone or in person, document it carefully.

-You can ask IRS representatives to send you something confirming what they said.
-However, don't assume they will.
+You can ask IRS representatives to send you something confirming what they have said to you.
+However, do not assume that they will.
 The IRS is a huge agency, so treat it appropriately.

-If you've called and obtained a 30-day extension to respond, send a short letter confirming that's what the IRS agreed to over the phone, including the name (and/or badge number) of the person who gave you the extension.
+If you have called the IRS and obtained a 30-day extension to respond, send a short letter confirming that this is what the IRS agreed to over the phone.
+Include the name (and/or badge number) of the person who gave you the extension.
 Keep a copy.

-10. Get Some Help.
-This is a tough topic to address.
-First, pick your battles.
-It often doesn't pay to fight with the IRS.
-So if a tax bill is small, don't get into the system and risk bigger problems for a few dollars.
-Just pay the bill and move on.
+If you are embarking on a tax dispute, pick your battles.
+It may not pay to fight with the IRS.
+If a tax bill is small, do not get into the system and risk bigger problems for a few dollars.
+You may want to pay the bill and move on.

 Of course, what is small to one person is a major bill to someone else.
 There's no absolute standard here.
 But at least consider the possibility of paying a tax bill unless you are sure you're better off contesting it.

 Also consider getting professional help.
 A tax lawyer or accountant may do a better job than you can.
-It won't make sense to hire an expensive tax attorney for a small issue.
-However, if the tax point in question is big or involves bet-the-company stakes, get some help.
-In the 35 years I've been a tax lawyer, our system has gotten considerably more complex and difficult.
+It may not make sense to hire an expensive tax attorney for a small issue.
+But if the tax point in question is big or involves bet-the-company stakes, get some help.
 Despite today's incredible information age with most tax authorities available online, you can't do it all yourself.